thephpleague/csv/README.md

 //
 ```

-#### `Reader::render`
+#### `Reader::output`

-The render method returns to the output buffer the CSV content.
+The output method returns to the output buffer the CSV content.
 This method can be use if you want the CSV to be downloaded by your user.

 Testing